 - 4.3.1.
-Before each meeting of the Council, a notice of the meeting, specifying the business proposed to be transacted at it, and signed by the Chairman, or by an Officer of the trust authorised by the Chairman to sign on his behalf, shall be displayed at the trust's offices and delivered to every governor, or sent by post to the usual place of residence of such governor, so as to be available to him at least three clear Working Days before the meeting.
+Before each meeting of the Council, a notice of the meeting, specifying the business proposed to be transacted at it, and signed by the Chair, or by an Officer of the trust authorised by the Chair to sign on his behalf, shall be sent via email to every governor, so as to be available to him at least three clear Working Days before the meeting.
 Lack of service of the notice on any governor shall not affect the validity of a meeting subject to paragraph 4.3.3. - 4.3.2.
-Notwithstanding the above requirement for notice, the Chairman may waive notice on written receipt of the agreement of at least 50% of governors. - 4.3.3.
-In the case of a meeting called by the governors in default of the Chairman, the notice shall be signed by those governors calling the meeting and no business shall be transacted at the meeting other than that specified in the notice.
+Notwithstanding the above requirement for notice, the Chair may waive notice on written receipt of the agreement of at least 50% of governors.

+4.3.3.
+In the case of a meeting called by the governors in default of the Chair, the notice shall be signed by those governors calling the meeting and no business shall be transacted at the meeting other than that specified in the notice.
 Failure to serve such a notice on more than three quarters of governors will invalidate the meeting.
 A notice will be presumed to have been served at the time at which the notice would be delivered in the ordinary course of the post.